 Provide your name, email address, mailing address, potential store location and name, if applicable, and where you are in the process (are you on the verge of opening a bookstore?
 Halfway there?
 Or just thinking about it for now?).
-ABA will send you a digital kit of valuable information: news articles, vendor names, research on important topics, and an Opening a Bookstore checklist.
+ABA will send you a digital kit including an Opening a Bookstore checklist.

 Your exploration of bookselling will benefit from a good reading of the information provided by the Small Business Administration on its website.
 From business plans to legal concerns, this is a wonderful stop for an overview and resources.

 The Service Corps of Retired Executives (SCORE) website has numerous articles and resources on a range of small business topics.
 The organization’s hundreds of nonprofit chapters help link thousands of experienced business professionals with entrepreneurs every year.

 The American Booksellers Association, a national not-for-profit trade organization, works with booksellers and industry partners to ensure the success and profitability of independently owned book retailers, and to assist in expanding the community of the book.